You give, you adapt, and you change who you are almost to your very core… to what end?

 You have to be at peace with the fact that you might be too close to the situation, caught up in the same toxicity or confusion, or simply lacking the necessary perspective because you’re on the inside looking out.

 Being an observer from within means you’re part of the equation that needs solving, and sometimes, you can’t be the one to solve it.
-Being an outside observer, where emotional ties aren’t as deep and commitments aren’t as binding, provides a different perspective because you’re not entangled in the situation.
+Being an outside observer, where emotional ties aren’t as deep, and commitments aren’t as binding, provides a different perspective because you’re not entangled in the situation.

 I take pride in my ability to detach emotionally and offer help to my partner and those I care about.
 However, I must acknowledge that sometimes I’m too close to the issue at hand, and I need to take a step back to realize that the person in question needs to engage in self-care.

-This might mean they need to seek assistance from a professional, a close friend, or someone else who can pose the questions I may not have considered or perhaps shouldn’t ask.
+This might mean they need to seek assistance from a professional, a close friend, or someone else who can pose questions I may not have considered or perhaps shouldn’t ask.
 It’s a relief to acknowledge this.

 Yet, this detachment isn’t always beneficial for the relationship or the other person involved because we all have triggers.
 They trigger us, we trigger them, and because of this, maintaining an equal footing can be challenging.
 In a healthy relationship, it’s possible to lean on each other for support and have deep, meaningful conversations without the fear of triggering or being triggered.